-- Please briefly describe the following items. - What is/are the specific subject(s) of the R&D (what kind of S&T research or topic(s) will it focus on, and what kind of ELSI topic(s) will it address?) - What are the expected outputs of this proposal? - How will this proposal be positioned in this R&D Program (i.e., how does it contribute to "the creation of practical collaborative models that contribute to the dissemination and establishment of responsible research and innovation, in which a harmonious relationship between S&T and people/societies is achieved/maintained?") - The significance, necessity and background of this proposal (it is preferable to demonstrate this with an objective evidence if possible)
+- \ Please provide a succinct explanation about the following.
+Please be sure that the "hypothesis" and "story" for the R&D initiative can be clearly understood through the explanation provided. - What is/are the specific subject(s) of the R&D (what kind of S&T research or topic(s) will it focus on, and what kind of ELSI topic(s) will it address?) - · What are the expected outputs of this proposal? - How will this proposal be positioned in this R&D Program (i.e., how does it contribute to "the creation of practical collaborative models that contribute to the dissemination and establishment of responsible research and innovation, in which a harmonious relationship between S&T and people/societies is achieved/maintained?") - The significance, necessity and background of this proposal (it is preferable to demonstrate this with an objective evidence if possible)